 Your mind, through its value system, filters your sensory reality and motor actions.
-Every time you go through life and exaggerate or minimise (lop-side) your thinking, you are creating a physiology labelled as “illness”.
+Every time you go through life and exaggerate or minimize (lop-side) your thinking, you are creating a physiology labelled as “illness”.

 Illness creates symptoms as a feedback system to your conscious mind to let you know that you have one or more lopsided perceptions.
 The second you balance your perceptions, your physiology changes and you return to wellness.
 So, as you can see, your perceptions play a pivotal role in your wellbeing.

 When you perceive an event to be supportive of you or your highest values, you will tend to open up to it.
 When you perceive an event to be challenging to you or your highest values, you will tend to close down to it.
 This has an impact on your metabolism and your physiology.
 It is then turned on or off accordingly, depending on the initial perceptions of support or challenge.

 If you feel depressed and you perceive the world is not supporting you, your metabolic rate will tend to slow down.
 Your glucose level can also decrease and you may end up with low blood sugar.

 Psychological perceptions also correlate with high or low pancreatic function.
 People with hypoglycemia have low blood sugar.
 Hypoglycemics tend to minimize themselves to others and often think that they are wrong and that other people are right.
 They will often do what you tell them to do.

 People with diabetes, on the other hand, have high blood sugar and are hyperglycemic.
 They tend to maximize themselves to others and often think they are always right.
 They can display what we perceive as arrogance.
 It isn’t easy to tell them what to do; they have their own way of doing things.